zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 * **trustStore**

   This parameter specifies the truststore file used to keep other parties public keys and certificates.
 When using keyring, this should be set to SAF keyring location.
+For information about required certificates, see [Zowe API ML TLS requirements](api-mediation-security.md#Zowe-API-ML-TLS-requirements).

 * **trustStorePassword: password**